 Finally, we created a clickable prototype for validation testing.
 Coming full circle, we conducted similar usability tests to that we had begun with.

 For an overview of the business and not just the product, take a look at this short overview presentation.

-Last but not least, a huge thanks and shout-out to friends/talented designers for helping with this huge undertaking!
+Last but not least, a huge thanks and shout-out to friends who helped with this huge undertaking!